- I also noticed he had a corduroy suit in his bag just like mine.

 the likes of

-- informal Someone or something regarded as a type: she didn’t want to associate with the likes of meMore example sentences
+- informal Used of someone or something regarded as a type: she didn’t want to associate with the likes of meMore example sentences

 - This is where you are likely to find the likes of Mick Jagger, Elton John and other superstars.